 Exhibition projects require consistent attention to detail.
-The Death on the Nile exhibition was one of them.

 Conservation requirements varied considerably with lighting levels ranging from 50-200 Lux.
 The size of the artefacts on display also provided many challenges that had to be addressed whilst on site.